 Step 5: Apply for Business Licenses and Permits

 A driving range owner will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the range is located.
 There may also be zoning requirements that can affect where you’re able to build a range.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a driving range is another due to the high costs.
 Funding to start a driving range business can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place